 It’s hard to disagree.
 Tesco and Marks & Spencer have this year initiated searches for startups to drive eco-related change in their organisations, while Net-a-Porter and Mulberry have inserted digital IDs into clothing to boost supply chain transparency.

-And there are a growing number of retailers exploring the technology market focused on reducing food waste, which is a major contributor to greenhouse gas emissions.
+And a growing number of retailers are exploring the technology market focused on reducing food waste, which is a major contributor to greenhouse gas emissions.

-Food that is lost or wasted accounts for 38% of total energy usage in the global food system, making it a clear area where carbon savings can be made.
+Food that is lost or wasted accounts for 38% of the total energy use in the global food system, making it a clear area where carbon savings can be made.

 Enter the apps.
 Grocers from Tesco to Iceland, as well as convenience chains and coffee shops, are linking up with the growing array of tech platforms to tackle food waste.

 The bin as a common enemy

 In July, frozen food supermarket chain Iceland announced a partnership with Olio, an app-led company aiming to stop food waste by redistributing it in UK communities.

 The tie-up will see members from Olio’s “food waste heroes” network – a 50,000-strong group of trained volunteers – visit Iceland stores after opening hours to collect surplus food, take it home, list it on the app and distribute it for free to consumers in need.